-If someone has taken financial advantage of you or of a loved one, when you or the loved one was 65 years of age or older, then you should know your legal rights in California.
+If someone has taken financial advantage of you or of a loved one, when you or the loved one was 65 years of age or older, know your legal rights in California.
 California law reflects our society's interest in protection and deterrence of this wrongful conduct.

-- Someone took, hid, appropriated, obtained, or retained your (of your family member's) property (or assisted another person in doing so);
+- Someone took your (of your family member's) property (or assisted another person in doing so);

-- You or your family member was 65 years of age or older at the time of the conduct;
+- You or your family member was 65 years of age or older at the time;

-- You or your family member were harmed; and
+- You or your family member were harmed as a result.